Privacy & Cookies: This site uses cookies. By continuing to use this website, you agree to their use.

 Old Fashioned Scalloped Potatoes

-And those words all still hold true for today.
-I would add that I’ve always loved scalloped potatoes growing up and although this isn’t our family recipe it’s a damn delicious one.
+I would say that I’ve always loved scalloped potatoes growing up and although this isn’t our family recipe it’s a damn delicious one.
 And it’s a great comfort food like my Hearty Vegetable Hash or the Potato & Spinach Gratin.

 Let’s take a look at the step-by-step of how to make them.
 Or you can just jump straight to the recipe below.